bmcheung/appointment_scheduler/README.md

    - users can set a status to appointments, automatically updates missed appointments if the status isn't changed after set time

  - utilizes django's User class and authentication, class based views, form authentication, minor tdd

+ - added a route with disabled csrf for Lyft technical sample

 # To Do